antzGames/OpenVAT-for-Godot/README.md

 ❓**Question**: My mesh's verticies are cracked or all over the place. 💡**Answer**: Re-import your VAT texture (`.exr` file) with compress mode as `Lossless` and turn off `Generate` Mipmaps.

 ❓**Question**: My animations still looked deformed. 💡**Answer**: This is a Blender/OpenVAT usage issue, and it could be caused by many things.
+Less obvious issues in your Blender model that can cause problems:
+- Are you using modifiers that increase your vertex count like the **Sub-Divide** modifier?
+This is not supported.
+Make sure your vertex count remains constant across all animation frames.
+- Did you space your NLA tracks with 1 frame between animations?
+You cannot have one tracks end frame be the same as the next track's start frame.
+- The first NLA track has to start on frame 1.
+- Make sure you set the **DEFORMATION BASIS** in OpenVAT correctly.
+If you use `start frame` then the animation player in Blender should be set to frame 1.
+- **Last thing you can try**: Hide all previous collections in Blender and only play the animation for the mesh in the **OpenVATPreview** collection which is created after you bake.
+If it looks good in Blender, then export the mesh under the OpenVATPreview collection manually as a gltf binary (GLB).
+Use this GLB instead of the one that was created in the bake.

-Check out the OpenVAT [videos](https://www.youtube.com/@LukeStilson), or post an issue on OpenVAT on [GitHub](https://github.com/sharpen3d/openvat).
+Again, these issues are not casued by this plugin but by user error or the OpenVAT Blender plugin.
+Check out the OpenVAT [videos](https://www.youtube.com/@LukeStilson), or post an issue on OpenVAT on [GitHub](https://github.com/sharpen3d/openvat) if you still have problems..

 ❓**Question**: How do I restart a non-looping animation for a specific instance? 💡**Answer**:  Use `reset_one_shot(instance_id)` or `update_instance_track(instance_id: int, track_number: int)` both assume the animation track is set with `is_looping =  false`.